 - If you are looking for another vegetable to add to it, boiled or mushy peas is an classic side dish option.

-Overall, this Bangers and Mash dish is:
+Overall, this Bangers and Mash recipe is:

 - Delicious and flavourful: Tender, juicy sausages, fluffy mashed potatoes, and an onion-rich, beef broth based gravy is just so scrumptious.